 (3) Procedure for revocation or suspension.

-(a) The Animal Control Board may, on its own initiative, or upon complaints by local citizens, or upon a complaint by the Animal Control Authority, revoke or suspend any license issued under the provisions of this section.
+(a) The Animal Control Board may, on its own initiative, or upon complaints by local citizens, or upon a complaint by recommendation of the Animal Control Authority, revoke or suspend any license issued under the provisions of this section.
 Such action shall not be taken until the Board has conducted a hearing upon the complaint, notice of which shall be mailed or delivered to the license holder at least 10 days before the hearing.
 In a hearing under this section, the person or entity making the complaint to the Board shall be the first to present evidence to the Board; the license holder shall then present its evidence, to be followed by any further evidence to be presented by the complainant.
 The Board may permanently revoke a license for any period, at its discretion, upon a finding that any provision of this Chapter or any applicable state law has been violated, or upon a finding based upon clear and convincing evidence that the continued licensing of the premises in question constitutes a danger to the health or welfare of animals.

 (b) Within 30 days of the hearing, the Board shall issue its decision, setting forth its findings, determination of any violations, and imposition of any sanction.
 If no decision is issued by the Board within 30 days of the hearing, a finding of "no violation" shall result.